nrfconnect/Asset-Tracker-Template/docs/common/tooling_troubleshooting.md

 CONFIG_SEGGER_SYSTEMVIEW=y
 ```

-And build/flash the template for the respective board.
+And build or flash the template for the respective board.
 Or build with the necessary configurations passed in via the west build command:

 ```bash